default-h/rewritten-rewritten/README.md

 - "Latest News" now fetches the five most recent blog posts (originally three) with subtle styling differences
 - Color scheme has changed to improve color contrast ratio for WCAG (Level AAA)
 - Mobile banner features up-to-date branding
+- Registration form now validates in real time rather than validating after a submission attempt
+  - Additionally, users can now see requirements when focused on an input

 ### Outcomes